Preston Tucker: Tucker Combat Car and the Tucker Gun Turret (1939–1941)

 In late 1937, while recovering in an Indianapolis hospital from an appendectomy, Tucker was reading the news and, learning of looming war in Europe, he got the idea of developing a high-speed armored combat vehicle.
 In 1939, Tucker moved his family back to Michigan and bought a house and property in Ypsilanti.
 He remodeled an old barn on his property and began and operated a machine shop called the Ypsilanti Machine and Tool Company, planning to use the facility to develop various automotive products.

 Opportunity arose for Tucker from the Netherlands, whose government wanted a combat vehicle suited to the muddy Dutch terrain.
-Continuing his working relationship with Harry Miller, Tucker began designing the "Tucker Combat Car", nicknamed the "Tucker Tiger", a narrow-wheelbase armored car powered by a Miller-modified Packard V-12 engine.
+Continuing his working relationship with Harry Miller, Tucker began designing the Tucker armored car, nicknamed the "Tucker Tiger", a short-wheelbase armored car powered by a Miller-modified Packard V-12 engine.

 At least one prototype of the combat car was built.
 Production of the car was to be done at the Rahway, New Jersey, factory owned by the American Armament Corporation.
 The Germans invaded the Netherlands in the spring of 1940 before Tucker could complete the deal, and the Dutch government-in-exile lost interest, so he completed the prototypes and opted to try to sell the vehicle to the United States Armed Forces.
 The car is said to have reached 100 mph (161 km/h), far in excess of the design specifications.
 The U.S. military rejected the Combat Car, as they felt the vehicle was too fast, and had already committed to other combat vehicles.
 However, the highly mobile, power-operated gun turret featured on the Combat Car, the "Tucker Turret", earned the interest of the United States Navy.
 Harry Miller would later take some of the designs from the Tucker Combat Car to American Bantam, where he was involved in the development of the first Jeep.

 The Tucker Turret was soon in production (initially at Tucker's Ypsilanti machine shop).
 Though the turret is often reported to have been used widely on bombers, like the B-17 and B-29, it was actually developed for the Douglas B-18 Bolo.
 In the end, no Tucker turrets were equipped on any bombers.

 Tucker's patent and royalty rights were confiscated by the U.S. and Tucker was embroiled in lawsuits for years trying to recoup royalties for use of his patents on the turret.